 applying the paradox of choice to your service offerings

-The Paradox of Choice would say that offering too much overwhelms our website visitors and keeps them from making a purchase or signing on as a client.
-So how can we make sure our service offerings are set up correctly to keep this phenomenon from happening?
+The Paradox of Choice would say that offering too many different services overwhelms our website visitors and leads which keeps them from making a purchase or signing on as a client.

 - General VA Services